 A Destination Gateway is a contract that implements a protocol to validate messages sent on other chains.
 The interface of the destination gateway and how it is invoked is out of scope of this ERC.

-The protocol MUST ensure delivery of a sent message to its receiver using the IERC7786Receiver
+The protocol MUST ensure delivery of a sent message to its recipient using the IERC7786Recipient

-interface (specified below), which the receiver MUST implement.
+interface (specified below), which the recipient MUST implement.

-Once the message can be safely delivered (see Properties), the gateway MUST invoke executeMessage
+Once the message can be safely delivered (see Properties), the gateway MUST invoke receiveMessage

 returns the correct value, and MUST revert otherwise.